-The level of business change that accompanies enterprise application solution implementations remains largely constant.
-In existing implementations, the level of business change is typically low, with only 30% of organizations undergoing major business change.
+The level of business change that accompanies enterprise application solution implementations is increasing considerably.
+In existing implementations, the level of business change is typically low.
+In future implementations, the level of business change is typically high.

-Where it occurs, a high level of business change is seen to be both business-driven and application-driven:
+A high level of business change was seen to be both business-driven and application-driven:

-- Some buyers mentioned that enterprise application solution implementation is part of a major business process review or company reorganization and that the need for business change was paramount - Other buyers stated that considerable business process change was unavoidable when implementing a new enterprise application solution and was necessary to benefit from the technology change.
+- Sixteen buyers mentioned that enterprise application solution implementation is part of a major business process review or company reorganisation and that the need for business change was paramount - On the other hand, fourteen buyers stated that considerable business process change was unavoidable when implementing a new enterprise application solution and was necessary to benefit from the technology change.

-G

-Implementation Costs and Timescales
+G Implementation Costs and Timescales